shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 .. }}}

-bivectors in 3-dimensional Euclidean space
+Bivectors in 3-dimensional Euclidean space
 ''''''''''''''''''''''''''''''''''''''''''

 .. {{{